josephruscio/twke/README.md

  * `jobs tail <JID>`: Print as a CF paste the last 20 lines of output from the job ID JID.

+## More documentation

+See the [wiki](https://github.com/josephruscio/twke/wiki) for more documentation.

 ## Colophon

 twke is named after the [ambuquad designated